Battler: And I should believe you when you say that?

 - Telepathy functions this way in ElfQuest.
-Unfortunately, the Big Bad's mind is so malicious that it's painful to receive her thoughts.
+Unfortunately for them, the Big Bad's mind is so malicious that it's literally painful to receive her thoughts.
 So most elves use vocal speech with her instead, and she can lie just fine with words.

 - The Old Speech in the Earthsea books, except to some extent for dragons: